Slavery and Human Trafficking Statement

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our organisation.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Our Anti-slavery Policy is available to all our staff and we inform our suppliers of our commitment to preventing modern slavery.
-Please click the following link to see the policy:

 5. Due diligence processes for slavery and human trafficking